Pajo00/Exploratory-Analysis-of-Movie-Dataset-with-SQL/README.md

 # Exploratory-Analysis-of-Movie-Dataset-with-SQL

-This project contains 19 files in which the following seven questions was answered.
+This project contains 19 files in which the following seven questions were answered.

 MOVIES DATASET QUESTIONS